gap-system/ReleaseTools/README.md

                                      "/", ~.PackageName, "-", ~.Version ),
     ```

-3. Update your README, your package manual etc. to use the correct URLs.
+3. Update your README, your package manual etc. to use these URLs.

 4. Provide a `makedoc.g` GAP file which regenerates your package manual.
    If you are using GAPDoc, often the AutoDoc package provides an easy way